AngelaFrecklington/AngelaFrecklington/README.md

 # Hi, I'm Angela 👋

+Welcome to my data analytics portfolio.

-I’m a career changer transitioning into data analytics, currently studying a Diploma in Data Analytics and a Level 5 Certificate in IT.
+I am a career changer transitioning into the tech industry, currently studying towards a Diploma in Data Analytics and a Level 5 Certificate in Information Technology, and applying my skills through hands-on projects.

+With over 20 years of transferable experience across business ownership and the mining industry, I bring a strong foundation in problem-solving, attention to detail, and working in high-responsibility environments.

-I’m passionate about using data to uncover insights and support better decision-making.
+I am passionate about analysing data to uncover meaningful insights that support better decision-making for businesses and organisations.

+Connect with me on:
+🔗 www.linkedin.com/in/angela-frecklington

 ---